 Step 4: Transportation Security Administration (TSA) security threat assessment

-Fingerprints are forwarded to the FBI, which will provide TSA with any criminal history data about the individual.
+Fingerprints are forwarded to the Federal Bureau of Investigation (FBI), which will provide TSA with any criminal history data about the individual.
 This information will be used to help TSA make the final decision regarding HME eligibility.

 The Texas Department of Public Safety (DPS) does not receive detailed information on an individual’s security threat assessment.
 DPS is only notified if an individual’s assessment is approved or denied.